-We are a Phase 3 clinical-stage biopharmaceutical company focused on developing targeted, locally administered and prolonged-release therapeutics using our proprietary Polymer-Lipid Encapsulation matriX, or PLEX, technology.
-Our product candidates are designed to address diseases with high unmet medical needs by pairing our PLEX technology with drugs already approved by the U.S. Food and Drug Administration, or the FDA, or innovative drug candidates to achieve a novel therapeutic effect.
+We are a Phase 3 clinical-stage biopharmaceutical company focused on developing targeted, locally administered and prolonged-release therapeutics using our proprietary PLEX technology.
+Our product candidates are designed to address diseases with high unmet medical needs by pairing our PLEX technology with drugs already approved by the U.S. Food and Drug Administration, or FDA, or innovative drug candidates to achieve a novel therapeutic effect.
 Our PLEX technology is designed to deliver drugs directly to targeted treated sites in the body at predetermined release rates and predetermined durations ranging from several days to several months.
 We believe that our PLEX technology and product candidates have the potential to significantly improve the management of a variety of medical conditions, including surgical site infections, or SSIs, and cancer.
-Our lead product candidate, D-PLEX100, is in a pivotal Phase 3 confirmatory trial for the potential approval for prevention of open abdominal SSIs.
-D-PLEX100 pairs our novel proprietary PLEX technology with doxycycline, a first-line, broad spectrum and FDA-approved antibiotic D-PLEX100 is administered directly into the surgical site during surgery and provides a prolonged and continuous release of the broad-spectrum antibiotic doxycycline, resulting in high local concentration of the drug for a period of 30 days for the prevention of SSIs, including SSIs caused by standard of care antibiotic-resistant bacteria.
+Our lead product candidate, D-PLEX100, is in a pivotal Phase 3 confirmatory trial for the potential approval for prevention of SSIs in patients undergoing abdominal colorectal surgery with large incisions.
+D-PLEX100 pairs our novel proprietary PLEX technology with doxycycline, a first-line, broad spectrum and FDA-approved antibiotic.
+D-PLEX100 is administered directly into the surgical site during surgery, and provides a prolonged and continuous release of the broad-spectrum antibiotic, resulting in high local concentration of the drug for a period of 30 days for the prevention of SSIs, including SSIs caused by standard of care, or SoC, antibiotic-resistant bacteria.
 Infections resulting from surgery can be fatal and create a significant public health burden despite the extensive use of systemically administered antibiotics both pre- and post-operatively and other measures taken to reduce infection risk in the intra-operative setting.

-The World Health Organization, or WHO, estimates that SSIs result in up to \$10 billion of additional hospital costs per year in the United States alone, and a further €11 billion per year in the European Union.
-The Centers for Disease Control and Prevention, or CDC, estimates that SSIs are the most costly healthcare-associated infection, or HAI, type of event in the United States.
+The World Health Organization, or WHO, estimates that SSIs result in up to \$10 billion of additional hospital costs per year in the United States alone, and a further \in 11 billion per year in the European Union, or the EU.
+The Centers for Disease Control, or CDC, estimates that SSIs are the costliest hospital acquired infection, or HAI, type of event in the United States.
 SSIs occur in approximately 2% to 5% of all patients undergoing inpatient surgery worldwide and account for 20% of all HAIs in United States.
 In their last guidelines, the WHO and the CDC have labeled SSIs as a high priority unmet medical need due to the associated morbidity, mortality and economic cost burden.

-We believe that D-PLEX100, if approved, would be a significant improvement over the current standard of care, which includes systemic administration of antibiotics.
+We believe that D-PLEX100, if approved, would be a significant improvement over the current SoC, which includes systemic administration of antibiotics.

-We initiated two Phase 3 trials of D-PLEX ${100}$ , which we refer to as SHIELD I (Surgical site Hospital acquired Infection prEvention with Local D-PLEX ${100}$ ) and SHIELD II, for the prevention of abdominal (soft tissue) SSIs in the third and fourth quarters of 2020, respectively.
-In May 2021, the FDA agreed in a Type B meeting that a single pivotal Phase 3 study is sufficient, provided the study results are adequate, for potential approval of a D-PLEX ${100}$ new drug application, or NDA, for the prevention of SSIs in colorectal surgery.
+We initiated two Phase 3 trials of D-PLEX100, which we refer to as SHIELD I and SHIELD II, for the prevention of abdominal (soft tissue) SSIs in the third and fourth quarters of 2020, respectively.
+In May 2021, the FDA agreed in a Type B meeting that a single pivotal Phase 3 study is sufficient, provided the study results are adequate, for potential approval of a D-PLEX100 NDA for the prevention of SSIs in colorectal surgery.